ffrgb/meshviewer/README.md

 Nodes being online for less than maxAge days are considered "new".
 Likewise, nodes being offline for more than than maxAge days are considered "lost".

+## maxAgeAlert (integer)

+Nodes being offline for more than than maxAge days are considered "lost".
+Lost will be splitted in alert and lost.

 ## nodeZoom (integer)

 Max level to be applied by clicking a node or open a node.
 With value `18` near by buildings and streets should be visible.